qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

   - For getter, if the getter returns reference which cause contagious borrow.
 The getter that returns cloned/copied value is fine.
 For immutable data, getter returning reference is also usually fine.
   - For setter, it must pass `&mut self` which cause contagious borrow.
   - **Data-oriented** design (DOD).
 - Use ID/handle to replace reference.
+(Entity component system (ECS) is one solution.)
 - Other workarounds like `Arc<QCell<>>` `Arc<RwLock<>>`, etc.
 - **Avoid mutation** or **defer mutation**: